doughgle/doughgle.github.io/content/how-to/create-a-docs-as-code-build-pipeline/index.md

 ---

-### **Before you publish written content, you wanna check spelling, lint markdown, get feedback on the prose, and check if there are any broken links.**
+### **Before you publish written content, you wanna check spelling, lint markdown, improve prose, and fix broken links.**

 This approach uses a builder image specialised for your docs-as-code workflow.
 Pre-install and configure your docs-as-code tools in the image.
 Finally, use them in synergy in a build and test pipeline.